rails/rails/guides/source/action_view_overview.md

 <%= render partial: "article", collection: @articles, layout: "special_layout" %>
 ```

 The layout will be rendered together with the partial for each item in the collection.
-The current object and object_counter variables, `article` and `article_count` in the above example, will be available in the layout as well, the same way they are within the partial.
+The current object and object_counter variables, `article` and `article_counter` in the above example, will be available in the layout as well, the same way they are within the partial.

 Helpers
 -------